kgalvancuesta/portfolio/README.md

 # Portfolio for Kevin Galvan Cuesta
-This page is only intended for browsing the different available works.
+This repository only includes the website files.
 The complete portfolio can be found [here](https://kgalvancuesta.github.io/portfolio/).